Rita Mwima Successfully Defends PhD Thesis on Malaria Vector Modeling

 Unlike in 1971, when the primary aim of the faculty of Veterinary Medicine (FVM) was to produce quality veterinary degree graduates to serve in the state sponsored veterinary departments, today COVAB has made significant strategic changes in order to cope up with the ever changing national, regional and global enevoronment.

-Five of the best researchers from the College of Veterinary Medicine, Animal Resources and Biosecuri...
+INSSPIRE, a flagship project housed at the College of Veterinary Medicine, Animal Resources and Bios...